Skip to main content

 Comparing timelines

-When a world holds more than one timeline, a Compare button stacks them on a shared scale, each as its own band.
+When a world holds more than one timeline, Compare (in the More menu) stacks them on a shared scale, each as its own band.
 Use it to line up an earlier age against the present, or a subplot against the main thread, and see how they overlap.

 The relationships lane